 - Invite new donors to an opening event usually reserved for supporters at a higher tier, following up with an invitation to join that higher tier more permanently.

 A Motivations and Incentives Plan tailored to each segment’s interests can help you choose incentives that are low-cost and simple to automate.
 Benefits needn’t always be tangible.
-Promote philanthropic giving with options to donate tickets to young people or key workers, fund mental health or community programmes, or boost core artistic budgets.
+Promote philanthropic giving with options to donate tickets to young people or key workers, fund mental health or community programs, or boost core artistic budgets.

 Building Blocks for Preparing to go on sale